awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-bounce-whattodo"></a>

 If you haven't done so already, put a process in place to capture and manage bounces and complaints\.
 All Amazon SES accounts are required to have these processes in place\.
-For more information, see [Email Program Success Metrics](success-metrics.md)\.
+For more information, see [Email program success metrics](success-metrics.md)\.

 Next, determine which email addresses are bouncing, and create and implement a plan for reducing or eliminating these bounces\.
 If your account's ability to send email has already been paused, sign into the AWS Console and go to Support Center\.
 Reply to the case we opened on your behalf\.